 The California School of Law reserves the right to reject any proposed proctor, so be sure the proctor meet the standards set out below.
-Submit your proctor choice by email your to firstname.lastname@example.org
+Submit your proctor choice by email to firstname.lastname@example.org

-• Educational officers of a military installation
+• Educational officers of a military installation.

-• Relatives or spouses/partners/significant others
+• Relatives or spouses, partners, significant others and family members.

-• Co-workers, supervisors or business associates
+• Co-workers, supervisors or business associates.

 • Athletic coaches